poSobachii/MyPrivateNotes/3_Java/JavaBasic/zJavaCourse/Java course plan.md

 3. OOP:
     + 3.1 OOP principles abstraction/encapsulation/polymorphism/inheritance
         + association - connectivity between objects one-to-one , one-to-many etc.
         + composition - Member is tied to his Owner.
-Building and room example
+Building and Room example
         + aggregation - They are not tied.
 Player and a Team example
     + 3.2 Encapsulation
         + getters, - Read Only class